2020 Rodotà Award

 Her 2020 award-winning article focuses on the challenges arising in the context of the implementation of the right to obtain “meaningful information about the logic involved” (article 13.2.f of the GDPR) in the context of solely automated decisions.

 Following a brief overview of the relevant computer science features of Big Data and Machine Learning (ML) applications, the analysis first focuses on the existence of the right to an explanation, then discussing the three opacity layers hampering the actual feasibility of data subjects’ right: (i) the transparency fallacy of ML systems; (ii) the possible clash with Trade Secret and Copyright protections; and (iii) the irredeemable obscurity of deep learning subsets of Artificial Intelligence used to take decisions.

 Camilla’s ultimate objective with her research is to raise public and scholar interest on the threats posed by the use of artificial intelligence to take decisions that significantly affect data subjects as well as their self-determination.

 Camilla will be invited to present her research to the Committee of Convention 108, on the occasion of its 40th Plenary meeting, to be held in Strasbourg from 1st to 3rd of July.

-The selected research will be unveiled on Data Protection Day (28 January 2020) and the prize-winner will have the opportunity to present his/her work at the next Plenary session of the Committee of Convention 108 to be held in Strasbourg in July 1-3, 2020.
+The selected research was unveiled on Data Protection Day (28 January 2020) and the prize-winner will have the opportunity to present her work at the next Plenary session of the Committee of Convention 108 to be held in Strasbourg in July 1-3, 2020.